keycloak/keycloak-community/design/authorization-handler.md

 * AuthorizationDetailsParameterParser

 The **AuthorizationDetailsParameterParser** will go through all values of the “authorization_details” parameter and just use the JSON value as it is.
 The ClientScope will be determined by the type of authorization_details, which needs to match the name of the client scope.

+Note that the `AuthorizationDetailsJSONRepresentation` is supposed to represent `authorization_details` and static and dynamic scopes.
+See below for the examples on what the JSON from the parsed scope representation looks like.

 ### AuthorizationDetailsParameterParser